Guitar Technique – 60 Essential Scale Patterns

 Quarter Note Triplets

-One falls over beats 1 and 2, and the second falls on beats 3 and 4.
+One falls on beats 1 and 2, and the second falls on beats 3 and 4.

-If you’re new to practicing rhythms, you might want to skip ahead and come back to quarter-note triplets when you’re more confident with rhythmic patterns.
+If you’re new to practicing rhythms, skip ahead and come back to quarter-note triplets when you’re more confident with rhythmic patterns.

 Longer triplets like this can be hard to count and feel at first.

-With time, they’ll become easier to navigate, and add a new dimension to your guitar techniques and scale practice routine.
+With time, they become easy to navigate, and add a new dimension to your guitar technique and scale practice routine.

-Here are quarter-note triplets as applied to the C major scale.
+Here are quarter-note triplets applied to a C major scale.

 Click to hear guitar techniques scale patterns 2

+You’ll now play two notes per beat as you learn 8th-notes through scales and scale patterns.
 When you play in a bar of 4/4, there are 8, 8th-notes in a bar.
+Hence the name.

-This can be helpful when learning 8th notes, with the goal to move away from that practice aid as you progress.
+This is helpful when learning 8th notes, with the goal to move away from that practice aid as you progress.

-Here are 8th notes applied to a C major scale as an example.
+Here are 8th notes applied to a C major scale.

 Click to hear guitar techniques scale patterns 3